SC Tasmania 1900 Berlin: History

 A top performer in the relatively weak Regionalliga Berlin, Tasmania would find themselves seriously overmatched in the Bundesliga.
-Despite a season-opening 2–0 win over Karlsruher SC at the Olympiastadion, they would go on to become the worst team in league history — in a 34-game season they won only twice.
+Despite a season-opening 2–0 win over Karlsruher SC at the Olympiastadion, they would go on to become the worst team in league history — in a 34-game season they won only one other time, a 2–1 at home over Borussia Neunkirchen.
 They scored only 15 goals while conceding 108 and finished the season in last place earning just 8 of a possible 68 points.
 The only team not to beat Tasmania was 1.
 FC Kaiserslautern which managed only two draws (0–0 and 1–1) against them.
 The 0–0 result at Betzenberg was the only point earned by Tasmania away from their home stadium.

 Tasmania were relegated at the end of the season and returned to the Regionalliga Berlin.
 Although the team made it to the promotion round twice between 1966 and 1973, they never managed a return to the Bundesliga.
 In 1973, the Neukölln sports association declared bankruptcy.